openfirmware/docker-redis/README.md

 Base docker image to run a Redis server built from Redis stable.

+## Building a tagged release from Github

+As an alternative to the [Docker Index](https://index.docker.io/), an image can be created from my Github repository:

+	# docker build -t openfirmware/redis github.com/openfirmware/docker-redis.git

+Once built, the image will be available locally as `openfirmware/redis`.
+The command can be re-run to update the image with any changes to the Dockerfile.

 ## Running the Redis server

 Run the following command to start Redis: